katzenpost/katzenpost/glossary.rst

         network.

     Provider
-        A service operated by a third party that :term:`Client`s communicate directly with to communicate with the Mixnet.
-It is responsible for :term:`Client` authentication, forwarding outgoing messages to the Mixnet, and storing incoming messages for the :term:`Client`.
-The :term:`Provider` MUST have the ability to perform cryptographic operations on the relayed packets.
+        A service operated by a third party that :term:`Client`\s communicate directly with to communicate with the Mixnet.
+It is responsible for :term:`Client` authentication, forwarding outgoing messages to the Mixnet, and storing incoming messages for the :term:`Client`\.

     Node
         A :term:`Mix` or :term:`Provider` instance.

     User
-        An agent using the term:`Katzenpost` system.
+        An agent using the :term:`Katzenpost` system.

     Client
         Software run by the :term:`User` on its local device to participate